FusionAuth/fusionauth-site/site/learn/expert-advice/security/multi-factor-authentication.md

 There are other issues to consider when, as a developer, you are implementing MFA.
 You may want to provide a way to disable MFA.

-There are two main dimensions for disabling MFA.
+There are three main dimensions for disabling MFA.

+### Disabling MFA for a time

+After a user has provided multiple factors of authentication, you should allow them to perform actions without those factors for a period of time.
+Just as you wouldn't require a user to enter their password every time they viewed an online bank account, you should have a timeframe where additional factors aren't required.
+After that time has elapsed, plan to require the additional proof of identity when the user next interacts with the system.

 ### Disabling MFA for a device

-The first is at the device level.
+The second is at the device level.
 This often takes the form of a "trust this device" or "this is not a public computer" checkbox during authentication.
 In this case, the system records that this device can be trusted.
 The trust usually extends for a certain duration, after which MFA is required.

 With a browser this can be implemented with a cookie, and removing the cookie will cause MFA to be required at the next login.
 Other devices have similar local storage mechanisms where such preferences can be stored.